nathanh36/nehall_biostatistician/README.md

-# Nate's First Website
+# Nate's (Pretty) Website
-## Using HTML & CSS
+## Using base code courtesy of CeeVee

-The following repository holds all files & content relating to the deployment & development of Nathan Hall's first personal website.
-Using newly acquired skills in HTML and CSS (and hopefully JS, soon), I anticipate this repository and the resulting website will be changing & updating often.
+The following repository holds all files & content relating to the deployment & development of Nathan Hall's official personal website.

-I am new to HTML & CSS.
-Thus, those who are just starting out in learning website development and webpage design may find my work useful in propoagating their own journey forward.
 Please feel free to use any of my code/files for your own needs as necessary.

+CeeVee provided me with the base template files to create this pretty website.
+I modified these base files according to my own needs, adding my own information and customizing each section.